 Ambienthotel PrimaLuna – Situated in the town of Malcesine on the east coast of Lake Garda, this hotel is a great mid-range option.
 They have a great location for exploring both the town and the lake itself, a number of great rooms on offer, a swimming pool and breakfast available each morning.
 Click here to see their availability

-Blue Sky Garda – If you’re after you’re own place rather than a hotel, then this apartment is a great option.
+Blue Sky Garda – If you’re after your own place rather than a hotel, then this apartment is a great option.
 Located in Malcesine, this two-bedroom apartment has all of the amenities one would need to feel at home on Lake Garda.
 It is also in a convenient location for exploring both Malcesine and the lake as a whole.
 Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Lake Garda hotels!